 COMMUNITY ALARMS: Some councils in England and Wales provide community alarm services.
 If you apply for a community alarm in your own home it can help to support independent living.

 COUNCIL PROPERTY REPAIRS: You can use this link to request a repair to a council property.
-The Right to Repair scheme means the council has to fix urgent or hazardous problems within a certain period.
+The council Right to Repair scheme means they have to fix urgent or hazardous problems within a certain period.

 COUNCIL HOUSING: You must apply to the council housing department to get a council house or flat.
 The guide also explains about council housing waiting lists and the types of tenancies available.